-I remember when I first got my espresso machine.
-I thought I had everything figured out—beans, grinder, machine.
-But my shots kept coming out uneven.
-The culprit?
+I recall when I first bought my espresso machine.
+I thought I had it all figured out beans, grinder, machine.
+But my shots were always inconsistent.
+What was wrong?
 My tamper.
-It was too loose for the basket, and I wasn’t applying consistent pressure.
+It was loose in the basket, and I wasn’t applying consistent pressure.

 If you’re investing in espresso gear, don’t overlook the tamper.
 It plays a subtle but essential role in achieving café-quality results at home.